dtison/euler-utils-go/README.md

 **There are no solutions here, only helper functions.**

 This is a work in progress.
-There are some things that could be organized better.
-Pull requests are welcome.
+This is a personal interest project.
+There are some things that could be organized better, or commented better, etc.  If you find anything lacking, **Pull Requests are welcome**.

-I am new to the Golang ecosphere, but am learning using Project Euler problems.
+I am new to the Golang ecosphere, but am learning much, using Project Euler problems.

 After doing several of the Euler problems, you find several standard functions are reused frequently.